 - Contains two buttons.
 Users who accept the offer receive a friendly message.
 Those who do not, an aggressive language or inducing shame;

-- Repeat an offer that was already created in website as banner promotional.
+- Repeat an offer that was already created in website as well as in banner promotional.

 9. Sites that take a long time to load

 Os sites mobile devices are difficult to optimize speed compared to their mobile counterparts. desktop.

 PWAs are a way to offer the mobile site a speed boost.
 Instead of a responsive mobile site, it may serve users with little or no connectivity. wifi - a thread that is often ignored in design da world wide web.

 There are still sites that use Flash Player.
 True, this is still a problem in 2019.

 A Adobe already mentioned that it will reduce the Flash in the next year.
 The browsers of The Web have also begun removing support for Flash players.
 It has been a long time since Flash has problems with security and usability holes.